jrcain-usgs/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/adding-usgscsm-plugin-to-isis.md

-# Adding USGSCSM Plugin to ISIS
+# Adding the USGSCSM Plugin to ISIS ≤ 8.1

-???+ warning
+!!! warning "Only needed for ISIS 8.1 and earlier"
-      Upcoming ISIS version 8.2 and future releases will include the USGSCSM library and does __not__ require a separate installation of the plugin.
+      ISIS versions 8.2 and later include the USGSCSM library and do __not__ require a separate installation of the plugin.

       ISIS versions 8.0LTS, 8.1, and earlier _require_ a separate installation of the USGSCSM plugin as shown below.